-If your Strat bridge is leaning too much towards or away from the neck, these simple steps will get you back to the right angle.
+If your Strat bridge is leaning towards or away from the neck, these simple steps will get it back to the right angle.

 A reader recently asked how he could adjust the angle of the tremolo bridge on his Stratocaster.
 In his case, the bridge was leaning towards the neck.
 Making a Strat bridge angle adjustment is a very simple process.
 The main thing to keep in mind is to not tighten the trem claw screws too much (covered in step # 3).
 Your goal is to have the perfect balance between the tension of the strings and the tension of the tremolo springs.